Trade Mark Services

 • Defend your application against an opposition claim

-• Bring forward an opposition claim on your behalf
+• Bring forward a trade mark opposition claim on your behalf

 • Draft and negotiate co-existence agreements